 When was the shelter set up?

 The shelter was set up ten years ago by a local German expatriate called Karin after she found a few dogs in the area that needed medical treatment.
 Karin helped the dogs back to full health and found them loving homes to go to, rather than releasing the dogs back out on to the streets.
 As word got out that there was a lady willing to help sick and injured street dogs, more and more started showing up at her property until she had so many in her care that she purchased the land next to her house to build a shelter for the dogs waiting to find a forever loving home.
-WVS have been working closely with Care for Dogs for many years, initially through aid parcels, then sending volunteer vets and nurses and then finally taking over the shelter when it was threatened with closure due to financial reasons.
+WVS have been working closely with Care for Dogs for many years; initially through aid parcels, then sending volunteer vets and nurses, and then finally took over when the original founder needed to relocate back to Europe, due to family reasons.

 What is an average day like in the shelter?

 The staff start to arrive at the shelter from 07:00am to begin the daily routine.
 The caretaking team will focus on checking the dogs in their enclosures, cleaning each enclosure, feeding 110+ hungry residents and then general health and welfare checks start from 09:00 once the veterinary team have completed their morning rounds.

 Volunteers come in from 09:30 to 15:30 and carry out various tasks to ensure the welfare and enrichment of the shelter residents is kept to a high standard.
 Volunteer duties include walking the dogs, social activities in the play gardens, training puppies, canine social skills, medical baths, assisting with medical checks, relaxing in the enclosures with dogs, water play in the local stream and any other positive interactions they may wish to carry out.